 What is LASER hair removal and how does it work?

 LASER hair removal, or reduction, refers to the permanent reduction of unwanted hair by the use of various forms of LASER and light energy.
 The specific type of LASER or light energy used depends on the type of hair (coarse or fine) as well as the skin type and color of the individual seeking LASER hair removal.
 Longer wavelengths of light are used to treat darker skin types and coarser hair.
 Shorter wavelengths of light are used to treat lighter skin types as well as finer hair.
 In either case, melanin, the brown pigment of the hair and skin serves as the chromophore, or target, of the LASER or light energy.
 When the hair follicle is in the active phase of growth, the melanin in the hair attracts and absorbs the LASER energy, drawing it down the shaft to the bulb and bulge of the hair follicle.
-This is the area that contains the stem cells and nourishment responsible for new hair growth.
+This is the area that contains the growth factors and nourishment responsible for new hair growth.
 As the light energy is absorbed, it is converted to heat.
 The heat produced kills the bulb and bulge, the hair follicle becomes nonviable and cannot regenerate hair.

 The two technologies used widely today for “Laser hair removal” are traditional single wavelength LASERs as well as Intense Pulsed Light (IPL) devices.
 The difference is in the spectrum and wavelength of light energy delivered.
 For darker skin types, 1064 YAG Laser is the safest wavelength available today.